remko/dsadmin/README.md

 ## Not yet implemented

-- Editing (Coming soon)
 - Adding/removing properties to entities
 - Creating new entities
+- Property editors:
-- Nested entity editing
+  - Nested entity
+  - Array
 - Sorting & filtering from the browser

 Neither of these are particularly difficult, but I just haven't needed them yet.